JHU-PL-Lab/www-fpse/lecture/specification-test.md

 <a name="specs"></a>

-### Preconditions Postconditions and Data Structure Invariants
+### Preconditions, Postconditions, and Data Structure Invariants

 * Types are fine for high-level structural information, but cannot express deeper properties.
   - "a function only takes non-negative input"